rust-lang/rust/src/doc/rust.md

 Attributes with a bang ("!") after the hash ("#") apply to the item that the attribute is declared within.
-Attributes that do not have a bang after the hash by a semi-colon apply to the next item.
+Attributes that do not have a bang after the hash apply to the item that follows the attribute.

 An example of attributes: